DelazJ/QGIS-Documentation/docs/training_manual/grass/grass_setup.rst

    .. figure:: img/grass_tool_selected.png
       :align: center

-   .. note:: :abbr:`★★★ (Advanced level)` Note the extra import options provided under
+   .. note:: Note the extra import options provided under :guilabel:`Advanced Options`.
-    :guilabel:`Advanced Options`.
     These include the ability to add a WHERE clause for the SQL query used for importing the data.

 #.
 Click :guilabel:`Run` to begin the import.
 #.
 When it's done, click the :guilabel:`View output` button to see the newly